 So below is a list of my favorite books with a small description of each.
 I hope to have full-length reviews of each of these on my site soon.
-I also added a little section – a “to-read” list of books that have been highly recommended by others and I plan to read in the next few months.
 Feel free to add some suggestions down in the comments as well.

 (All of these links are affiliate links to Amazon meaning if you click through the site, we get a small percentage of it with no additional cost to you.)